blacknon/lssh/provider/mixed/provider-mixed-aws-ec2/README.md

     - `localrc` is executed by sending the generated startup command through the native session
   - `exec` is executed with the AWS SDK via `SendCommand`
     - when `ssm_shell_runtime = "native"` and the caller uses the connector stream path, `lspipe --raw` can stream stdin/stdout over the native runtime for Linux targets
+  - `port_forward_local` currently supports the plugin runtime only
+    - `lssh -L ...` works for `connector_name = "aws-ssm"` hosts
+    - only one TCP local forward is supported in the first wave
+    - bind address must stay on localhost / loopback
+    - AWS SSM runs this as a forwarding-only session, so `-N` and `localrc` are ignored
+    - X11 forwarding is still unsupported
 - to use `shell`, the local machine must have:
   - AWS CLI
   - Session Manager plugin for AWS CLI